You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 Voter ID

-For the first time you will need to show photo ID to be able to vote in the Wychavon District Council and parish and town council elections being held on 4 May 2023.
-This follows a change in the law introduced by the UK government.
 If you do not bring photo ID with you to the polling station and produce it when asked, then you will not be able to cast your vote.

 Which forms of photo ID can I use to vote?